-- 4. Click + ADD FILES. - Navigate to and select one or more (up to five) artifact files to upload.
+- 4. In the UPLOAD ARTIFACT dialog box, click + ADD FILES. - 5.
+Navigate to and select one or more (up to five) artifact files to upload.

 Formats supported for artifact upload are FPR, XML, GZ, and, for third-party artifacts, ZIP.

 The UPLOAD ARTIFACT dialog box lists the selected files.
-If a parser plugin is configured, the Select type list is visible.